Vyro-ai/imagine-sdk-python/docs/about.rst

 ------------------

 Imagine SDK is more than just a tool; it's a thriving community of innovators, creators, and developers united by a shared passion for pushing the boundaries of visual content possibilities.
 We extend an invitation to you to become a part of our community and embark on this exciting journey together.
 Join our community on Slack `here <https://join.slack.com/t/imagineapisupport/shared_invite/zt-22qxrlslx-C4ePnfvcU988PfBP5N5VHQ>`_.

-Thank you for selecting Imagine SDK.
-We eagerly anticipate the opportunity to assist you in transforming your creative visions into reality.

-Best Regards,

-The Imagine SDK Team